akeneo/pim-docs/cookbook/import_export/create-specific-connector.rst

 Create a Custom Step
 --------------------

-The default step answers to the majority of cases but sometimes you need to create more custom logic with no need for a reader, processor or writer.
+The default ItemStep answers to the majority of cases but sometimes you need to create more custom logic with no need for a reader, processor or writer.

-For instance, at the end of an export you want send a custom email, copy the result to a FTP server or call a specific url to report the result.
+For instance, at the end of an export you may want send a custom email, copy the result to a FTP server or call a specific url to report the result.

 Let's take this last example to illustrate :doc:`/cookbook/import_export/create-custom-step`